Oldbury Cenotaph is a Grade II listed building in the Sandwell local planning authority area, England. First listed on 21 February 2017. Cenotaph.

 Description

-The memorial is a tall cenotaph in Cornish granite, standing on a paved area in front of the former Town Hall (not listed) and opposite 2, Halesowen Street (Grade II).
-The pylon rises from a five-stepped base, rectangular on plan, and at the top dies back to the foot of the empty tomb.
-The tomb is in the form of a tapered Classical chest, ornamented with hemispherical bosses.
+The Oldbury Cenotaph is a tall memorial made of Cornish granite, located on a paved area in front of the former Town Hall and opposite 2 Halesowen Street.
+The structure features a pylon that rises from a rectangular five-stepped base and tapers at the top to form an empty tomb.
+This tomb is designed as a tapered Classical chest, adorned with hemispherical bosses.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.